 We live in a post-Endgame world, where the biggest comic book fight that could ever be done has been done, and the Avengers vs. Thanos fight is unlikely to ever be topped.
 At least not for a long while.

 So how do other studios make their mark on the genre?
-How do they keep audiences invested in superheroes when they’ve seen the same heroes, the same origin stories over and over again?
+How do they keep audiences invested in superheroes when they’ve seen the same heroes over and over again?

-I – like so many kids of the late 90s – grew up with the X-Men, and have seen the franchise move from corny one-liners and bad leather suits to the slick 60s suits of the prequels.
+I – like so many kids of the late 90s – grew up with the X-Men.
+Throughout my life, I have seen the franchise move from corny one-liners and bad leather suits to the slick 60s suits of the prequels.
 Wolverine was one of the staples of the franchise, but not even Hugh Jackman couldn’t save James Howlett from the depths of bad cinema.
 The Wolverine was subpar.
 We don’t talk about Origins.

 But Logan is a different kind of animal.

 There are no suits, no diabolical plot to end the world or Magneto-shaped super villains to defeat.
-The claws come out in the first two minutes of the film, but it’s in a fight where Logan gets his ass handed to him by thugs before brutally murdering them all in retaliation.
+The claws come out in the first two minutes of the film.
+However, it’s in a fight where thugs brutally beat up Logan before he murders them all in retaliation.
 It’s far-fetched from the grumpy but well-intending hero we’ve gotten used to over the course of the franchise.

 Truthfully, it feels more like a survival film and a western classic than a superhero film; it’s a film that finds its legs in emotional monologues and tear-jerking scenes rather than action (though there is still a lot of it, and it is bloody fantastic.
 Emphasis on the bloody.)